oxinabox/Kaldi-Notes/tidigits/data_prep.md

 ---

 #Data Preparation
-[The offical kaldi documentation on this section](http://kaldi.sourceforge.net/data_prep.html#data_prep_data).
-It is the basis of alot of this section.
+[The official kaldi documentation on this section](http://kaldi.sourceforge.net/data_prep.html#data_prep_data).
+It is the basis of a lot of this section.

 These steps are carried out by the script `local/tidigits_data_prep.sh`.
 It takes one parameter -- the path to the dataset.

-One should realise after looking at this section (and the next), just how valuable AWK and Bash (or equivelents) are for this task.
+One should realize after looking at this section (and the next), just how valuable AWK and Bash (or equivalents) are for this task.

 ##Locate the Dataset
-on on the SIP network, the TIDIGITs data set can be found at `/user/data14/res/speech_data/tidigits/`.
-Symlink it into a convient location.
+on on the SIP network, the TIDIGITs data set can be found at `/user/data14/res/speech_data/TIDIGITs/`.
+Symlink it into a convenient location.

 ###Split the Dataset into test and training
 TIDIGITS is already split into test and training datasets.